GitOps with control planes

 Tip

-The resource exclusion example above configures Argo to not discover the Kubernetes core Node API for all cluster contexts.
-If you’re using an Argo CD instance to manage more than only managed control planes, you should consider changing the clusters string match for the exclusion to apply only to managed control planes.
+The resource.respectRBAC configuration above tells Argo to respect RBAC for all cluster contexts.
+If you’re using an Argo CD instance to manage more than only managed control planes, you should consider changing the clusters string match for the configuration to apply only to managed control planes.
 For example, if every managed control plane context name followed the convention of being named controlplane-<name>, you could set the string match to be controlplane-*

 Create a cluster context definition